Skip to main content

 tree_properties = regionprops(labels,chm_array)

-Now we will get the predictor variables to match the (soon to be loaded) training data using the function defined above.
-The first column will be segment IDs, the rest will be the predictor variables.
+Now we will get the predictor variables to match the (soon to be loaded) training data using the get_predictors function defined above.
+The first column is the segment ID, and the rest are the predictor variables, namely the tree area (pixels), major_axis_length, maximum height, minimum height, height percentiles (p50, p60, p70), and crown geometric volume percentiles (full and percentiles 50, 60, and 70).

 predictors_chm = np.array([get_predictors(tree, chm_array, labels) for tree in tree_properties])